eXascaleInfolab/TSM-Bench/reproducibility/README.md

 - Ubuntu 22 (including Ubuntu derivatives, e.g., Xubuntu); 128 GB RAM; 2TB free disk space.
-- Clone this repository (this can take a couple of minutes as it uploads one of the datasets)
+- Clone this repository (this can take a couple of minutes as it uploads one of the datasets).
+- The estimated execution time for the whole reproducibility on a 32-core 6 Gbps CPU is 7 days.

 ___

 ## Systems Setup

-- The execution time estimate for the total workload on a 32-core 6 Gbps CPU is 6-7 days.
 - Install the dependencies and activate the created virtual environment

 ```bash